Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 For the steroids, it was [during] the summer.
 I remember I went on a beach trip again because I was like, “I won’t be different with my girlfriends.”
 I didn’t know why at the time, but I felt like a massive beast.
 I hated the way I looked in a bathing suit, and I just couldn’t understand it.
 I wondered how I gained all of this weight?”

 I had lost a lot of weight from the radiation.
 It makes you lose weight sometimes, and I couldn’t understand it.
-Not until after, even maybe six months ago did I realize like, oh, that was the steroids making me feel that way and act that way.
+Not until even maybe 6 months ago did I realize, “Oh, that was the steroids making me feel that way and act that way.”

 I was really emotional all the time.
 I just chalked it up to my body and all of that.
 I didn’t realize that it was probably from the steroids.